 Cinelerra 5.1 supports 2 separate preferences for the playback configuration.
 Cinelerra can be operated in a single or dual screen configuration, both by using Xinerama or dual screen configuration of X windows.
+It will take some setup using Xconfig to make this work.

 The Settings $\rightarrow$ Preferences menu has "Playback A and Playback B" tabs.
 The target display and audio device configuration can be separate, to support up to 2 display and/or audio device stations.
-The active configuration displays an asterisk (\) in its selection tab and the selected tab will be made active when OK is pressed.
+The active configuration displays an asterisk () in its selection tab and the selected tab will be made active when OK is pressed.
 For example: you may have a dual screen monitor system with the left screen showing the cinelerra main window and the right screen showing the composer.
 Another setup might use a monitor for the left screen and an HDTV as the right screen displaying the composer.
 When a playback configuration is selected, the audio/video device configuration is switched to the playback selection.
 The active playback setup can be changed through use of the menu pulldown of Settings $\rightarrow$ Preferences or via the remote control menu selection (see the section "Remote Control for DVB" for more detail).

 Yes, you can watch TV on cinelerra instead of cinelerra on TV.